code-monki/central-supply-catalog/docs/site-search.md

 ### Functional Requirements

 [Func1] Provide a full-text search capability
-[Func2] Provide the capablity to display the search results [Func3] Provide the capability to paginate the search results display [Func4] Provide the capability to persist the search index locally [Func5] Provide the capability to update the search index when it is changed on the server [Func6] Provide the capability for the user to force a refresh of the search index
+[Func2] Provide the capability to display the search results [Func3] Provide the capability to paginate the search results display [Func4] Provide the capability to persist the search index locally [Func5] Provide the capability to update the search index when it is changed on the server [Func6] Provide the capability for the user to force a refresh of the search index [Func7] Provide the capability to filter search results.

 # Analysis